 Successful free flap management focuses on three areas: close monitoring of the patient and fresh flap, anticoagulation, and fluid resuscitation.
 Close ICU monitoring is paramount to early intervention in the event of complications.
 Anticoagulation appears beneficial only in preventing venous thromboembolic events in high risk patients.
-Fluid resuscitation is associated with complications at the extremes of delivery with both limited fluid and excessive fluid delivery resulting in flap failure and end-organ dysfunction.
+Fluid resuscitation is associated with complications at the extremes of delivery with both limited and excessive fluid delivery resulting in flap failure and end-organ dysfunction.
 Vasopressors, after fluid resuscitation is adequate, can be useful in optimizing cardiac function and blood flow to the flap.
+Near-infrared spectroscopy (NIRS) has been proven to identify microvascular complications in free flaps prior to clinical signs, and therefore, is beneficial to utilize for flap salvage.